Garage Door Openers

 Is your LiftMaster® garage door opener not working properly?
 It may be time for some repairs or maybe even a replacement opener.
 Use this helpful LiftMaster® opener troubleshooting guide to determine if your garage door opener needs professional repairs.

-To help homeowners make the right decision when it comes to replacing their garage door opener, here are a few common signs that you need a new garage door system.
+To help homeowners make the right decision when it comes to replacing their garage door opener, our team at Precision Garage Door of Houston is here with a few common signs that you need a new garage door system.

 If your garage door won’t open or close, it’s a definite sign of a problem.
 But, how do you know if a stuck door means you need to replace it?
 Well, to start, if your door isn’t budging in the slightest when you press the button on the remote or the wall unit, then there’s a good chance the garage door opener is malfunctioning.

 Meanwhile, other issues like warped or damaged tracks can also stop your garage door from functioning properly.
-Sometimes, the opener may just be old or outdated and need to be replaced.
-Your garage door technician will be able to inspect your garage door system and let you know what part (or parts) need to be replaced.
+Sometimes, the opener may just be old or outdated and needs to be replaced.
+Your garage door technician will be able to inspect your garage door system and let you know what part (or parts) needs to be replaced.

 If your garage door is stuck in the open position, it can be pretty concerning, especially considering that a large number of home invasions occur through the garage.
 That’s why it’s important to have your door fixed quickly and correctly so you know it’ll work the way it’s supposed to.

-There are several reasons why your door may be stuck in the open position, beginning with a faulty garage door opener.
+There are several reasons why your door may be stuck in the open position, but perhaps the most common is a faulty garage door opener.
 If your opener malfunctions while the door is up, it won’t be able to close the door properly.
 This is a dangerous situation since a door stuck in the up position that’s connected to a faulty opener could potentially close without warning.
 A garage door that closes suddenly could result in damage or injury.